Visa for Caregivers

 A caregiver is someone who helps a family with their children or someone who specializes in elderly care.
-We can help employers put together an application and increase their chances of approval if they want to hire a selected caregiver.
+If an employer wants to hire a selected caregiver, we can help to process all the paperwork so the candidate can start working.
 If the employer has not chosen a caregiver yet, our sister company’s website, Workvantage, can offer caregiver recruitment services.

 Employers do not need a Labour Market Impact Assessment (LMIA) for Home Child Care Provider Pilots and Home Support Worker Pilots.
 These programs will allow an employer to gather valuable work experience to use towards the employee’s Permanent Residence application.

 We help Canadian employers prepare the necessary paperwork to hire Live-in Caregivers in Canada or abroad.
-We help employers prepare an LMIA when applicable and organize the work permit abroad.
-We may also assist the employer with any changes on the work permit application if necessary.
+We take care of the LMIA when applicable and organize the work permit abroad, or the employer’s change on the work permit if the caregiver is in Canada.

 Home Child Care Provider Pilot and Home Support Worker Pilot

-Caregivers who wish to work in Canada have two options to apply for Work Permits: Home Child Care Provider Pilot and Home Support Worker Pilot.
+Caregivers who wish to work in Canada have two options to obtain work permits: Home Child Care Provider Pilot and Home Support Worker Pilot.

 These five-year-long programs are designed for caregivers and their families to come to Canada, work as Temporary Foreign Workers, and then obtain permanent residency, but only if they work in this professional field for the duration of their stay in Canada.
 These programs are occupation-restricted.

 Not everyone can be a caregiver.
 In fact, among the requirements to become a professional caregiver in Canada are: completing a program, accumulating the right amount of working hours, and showing certificates.